asadprodhan/A-Guide-to-Automatically-Downloading-NCBI-SRA-Reads/README.md

 <br />

-[2] Put the above script and your Accession List in the same directory and run
+[2] Put the above script and your Accession List in the same directory

 <br />